It’s a game changer: using design thinking to find solutions to the Sustainable Development Goals

 Most importantly, you need enthusiastic staff to support and guide the students in what should be a fun and inspiring experience.
 Good luck!

-Rachel Bickerdike is enterprise manager at Durham University.
+Rachel Bickerdike is enterprise manager in Careers & Enterprise at Durham University.

 If you would like more information about running Game Changer, and access to the Durham University Game Changer tool kit, email firstname.lastname@example.org.